eclipse-theia/theia-cloud/terraform/test-configurations/test.md

 For testing on OpenShift (using OpenShift Local / CRC), see [openshift.md](./openshift.md).

-- `0_openshift-setup` captures OpenShift connection details for downstream terraform steps.
+- `4_openshift-setup` captures OpenShift connection details and installs all dependencies (cert-manager, Keycloak with a TheiaCloud realm) for downstream terraform steps.

 ## Theia Cloud Setups